 Unlike incumbent above and below ground detection technologies, our solution offers accurate multimodal detection of a range of road user classes, including pedestrians, cyclists and e-scooters.

 Induction loops are limited to the detection of metallic road users.
-When optimised to count cyclists this is at a trade-off in their ability to classify other vehicle types.
+When optimized to count cyclists this is at a trade-off in their ability to classify other vehicle types.
 Above ground detectors, such as infrared transmitters, are unable to accurately identify micromobilty and are limited to ‘single lane’ detection.
-VivaCity’s 110° field of vision captures movement data across multiple lanes.
+Viva’s 110° field of vision captures movement data across multiple lanes.